Appropriate Tool Insurance for Small Contractors

 The next step is to determine the right policy to add them to.
 Should you include the tools on your liability policy?
 Or is it better to start a separate one?

-Adding the tools to your liability policy is usually the most efficient option.
+Adding tools to your existing business liability policy often provides the most efficient coverage structure.

 To learn about another vital policy for your business, read Why Must CNY Contractors Have Workers Comp Insurance?